 Speaking from Mind Studios’ personal experience of developing tycoon games, we would recommend taking into account trends that are going viral in the countries you are targeting.
 One of the idle games developed by Mind Studios is Idle Rocket Tycoon, where users can virtually build a spaceship for a lot of money.
 In the era of SpaceX, Blue Origin, and Virgin Galactic — this setting was bound to succeed.

 Most mobile games, unlike PC and console games, have no fixed ending.
 That’s because when the game ends, the user deletes it, and the developer can get no more revenue from it.
 One exception is games with paid downloads, which are similar to PC/console games that you only buy once.
 Hence, with your tycoon simulator, you’ll need to develop a core loop — a set of repeatable actions.

 Tycoon clicker games have a simple core loop:

 - Spend these resources to get upgrades

-Each new upgrade is more expensive than the previous, as is each new unit of an older upgrade (in many cases).
-In AdVenture Capitalist, for instance, the price of a new lemonade stand can reach several billion dollars at some point.
-This is done to slow progress and encourage you to buy other things.
-However, slower progress can make a game boring for users.
-To battle that, idle clickers have what we call prestige.
+As a rule, each new upgrade is more expensive than the previous one, as is each new unit of an older upgrade.
+In AdVenture Capitalist, for instance, the price of a new lemonade stand can at some point reach several billion dollars.
+This slows users’ progress and encourages them to buy other things.
+However, slower progress can make a management game boring, which is why idle clickers have what we call prestige.

 The first prestige levels in AdVenture Capitalist are represented by Angel Investors.
 When you gather enough Angels, you can restart the game, losing all your businesses and upgrades but gaining a bonus for future earnings.
 This can be done time and again, and there’s even a strategy as to when you should use your Angels.
 Then at some point, you’ll be done conquering businesses on Earth and will move on to the Moon, once again starting anew.
 Somewhere out there might be the end, but reaching it takes a long time, so the game can keep players hooked for months.